nus-cs2030/1718-s2/docs/lec2.md

 	}
 ```

 Two methods in a class can have the same name and still co-exist peacefully together.
 This is called _overloading_.
 When a method is called, we look at the _signature_ of the method, which consists of (i) the name of the method, (ii) the number, order, and type of the arguments, to determine which method is called.
-To be precise, the first sentence of this paragraph should read: Two methods in a class can have the same name and still co-exist peacefully together, as long as they have different signature.
+To be precise, the first sentence of this paragraph should read: Two methods in a class can have the same name and still co-exist peacefully together, as long as they have different signatures.
 Note that the return type is not part of the method signature, so you cannot have two methods with the same name and same arguments but different return type.

 Even though the example above shows overloading of the constructor, we can overload other methods as well.